 - Meaningful Name:

-- Rebecca Flare likes Playing with Fire, and Harriet Glaive wields a Blade on a Stick.
+- Rebecca Flare likes Playing with Fire, and Harriet Glaive wields a spear.
 Madeleine Strongarm is also aptly named.

 - Played with in one case.
 The sinister-sounding Umber Gnawbone is a preacher, and a photokineticist...but he's also the crime boss of the "Coria Dogs", making the name fitting for his real persona.